nikkNizz/Drawish/README.md

 [video](https://drive.google.com/file/d/1S440ixRX7CHNSXD62h23SyD1GWCo3j0U/view?usp=sharing)

 #### Selection
 Click the [selection] button to select a portion of the image.
 The selection will be detached from the image and can be dragged with the mouse, and can also be resized by pulling the edges with the mouse.
+Hold the mouse **near the inside** of the edges to resize the selection.
 To copy the portion **without detaching it**, select it and, before moving it, go to the "Edit->copy selection (no clipboard) " menu.
 You can also create a selection by entering the coordinates from the keyboard